Liberation Tigers of Tamil Eelam: Divisions

 The LTTE was viewed as a disciplined and militarised group with a leader of a significant military and organisational skills.
 Three major divisions of the LTTE were the military, intelligence, and political wings.

-The military wing consisted of at least 11 separate divisions including the conventional fighting forces, Charles Anthony Brigade and Jeyanthan Brigade; the suicide wing called the Black Tigers; naval wing Sea Tigers, air-wing Air Tigers, LTTE leader Prabhakaran's personal security divisions, Imran Pandian regiment and Ratha regiment; auxiliary military units such as Kittu artillery brigade, Kutti Sri mortar brigade, Ponnamman mining unit and hit-and-run squads like Pistol gang.
+The military wing consisted of at least 11 separate divisions including the conventional fighting forces, Charles Anthony Regiment and Jeyanthan Regiment; the suicide wing called the Black Tigers; naval wing Sea Tigers, air-wing Air Tigers, LTTE leader Prabhakaran's personal security divisions, Imran Pandian regiment and Ratha regiment; auxiliary military units such as Kittu artillery brigade, Kutti Sri mortar brigade, Ponnamman mining unit and hit-and-run squads like Pistol gang.
 Charles Anthony brigade was the first conventional fighting formation created by LTTE.
-Sea Tiger division was founded in 1984, under the leadership of Thillaiyampalam Sivanesan alias Soosai.
+The Sea Tiger division was founded in 1984, under the leadership of Thillaiyampalam Sivanesan alias Soosai.
 LTTE acquired its first light aircraft in the late 1990s.
 Vaithilingam Sornalingam alias Shankar was instrumental in creating the Air Tigers.
 It carried out nine air attacks since 2007, including a suicide air raid targeting Sri Lanka Air Force headquarters, Colombo in February 2009.
-LTTE is the only terrorist-proscribed organisation to acquire aircraft.
+LTTE was the only rebel organisation to have an air force.
 LTTE intelligence wing consisted of Tiger Organisation Security Intelligence Service aka TOSIS, run by Pottu Amman, and a separate military intelligence division.
-It was forbidden for the LTTE members to consume tobacco and alcohol.
-Illicit sex was also prohibited.
-Each member carried a cyanide capsule with orders to use it if captured.
+The LTTE cadres were required to follow a strict code of conduct which included prohibition on smoking and consumption of alcohol, with sexual relationships also being regulated.
+Each member carried a cyanide capsule to commit suicide in case of capture.

 The LTTE operated a systematic and powerful political wing, which functioned like a separate state in the LTTE controlled area.
 In 1989, it established a political party named People's Front of Liberation Tigers, under Gopalaswamy Mahendraraja alias Mahattaya.
 It was abandoned soon after.
 Later, S. P. Thamilselvan was appointed the head of the political wing.
 He was also a member of the LTTE delegation for Norwegian brokered peace talks.
 After the death of Thamilselvan in November 2007, Balasingham Nadesan was appointed as its leader.
 Major sections within the political wing include International peace secretariat, led by Pulidevan, LTTE Police, LTTE court, Bank of Tamil Eelam, Sports division and the "Voice of Tigers" radio broadcasting station of LTTE.

 LTTE used female cadres for military engagements.
 Its women's wing consisted of Malathi and Sothiya Brigades.

-The LTTE also controlled a powerful international wing called the "KP branch", controlled by Selvarasa Pathmanathan, "Castro branch", controlled by Veerakathy Manivannam alias Castro, and "Aiyannah group" led by Ponniah Anandaraja alias Aiyannah.